Entropy and Temperature in finite isolated quantum systems: Preliminaries

 To examine the effect of $\dE$, one needs to extend the calculation to the next order.
 One expands $h(\beta)$ as a Taylor series about $\beta_c$, up to second order, as the first order term is zero by definition.
 Introducing the heat capacity $C = \pd{E}{T} = -T\pds{F}{T}$, one obtains \cite{Gurarie_Equivalence_AJoP2007}

-where $T_{c}$ and $C_{c}$ are the values at the saddle point $\beta_c$.
+Here, $T_{c}$ and $C_{c}$ are the values at the saddle point $\beta_c$.
 Evaluating the Gaussian integral, one obtains

 Here $\beta_c$ is determined by the energy, and hence so are $T_{c}$ and $C_{c}$.
 The two leading terms are both extensive in system size.
 The first correction term $\ln\dE$ is sub-extensive as long as $\dE$ is not chosen to grow exponentially or faster with system size.
 The second correction term grows logarithmically with system size, as the heat capacity is extensive.
+However, as it appears in the argument of a logarithm, its dependence on $L$ disappears when differentiated with respect to $E$.
+This means that when differentiating Eq.~\eqref{eq:entropy_final} to obtain $\beta$, the contribution from the last term does not grow with $L$, not even logarithmically.
 Thus, at large enough sizes, the leading-order saddle-point approximation suffices, and the choice of energy window $\dE$ plays no role.

-At finite sizes, however, the two correction terms need to be considered.
-From Eq.\ \eqref{eq:entropy_final}, we see that choosing $\dE$ to be an energy-independent constant (the most obvious choice, explored in Section \ref{sec:const_dE}) would leave an energy-dependent correction term, causing deviations from the canonical temperature.
-We also see (as pointed out in Ref.\ \cite{Gurarie_Equivalence_AJoP2007} and explored below in Section \ref{sec:energy_dependent_dE}) that the energy-dependence of the correction terms could be canceled by a judicious choice of energy-dependence for the width $\dE$.
+However, the two correction terms should be considered when calculating the entropy at finite sizes.
+From Eq.~\eqref{eq:entropy_final}, we see that choosing $\dE$ to be an energy-independent constant (the most obvious choice, explored in Section \ref{sec:const_dE}) would leave an energy-dependent correction term, causing deviations from the canonical temperature.
+We also see (as pointed out in Ref.~\cite{Gurarie_Equivalence_AJoP2007} and explored below in Section \ref{sec:energy_dependent_dE}) that the energy dependence of the correction terms could be canceled by a judicious choice of energy dependence for the width $\dE$.